Biodegradable Corn Starch Packaging

 Decomposition of Corn Starch Plastics

-1. Separation: Separate corn starch packaging materials from other waste materials to ensure purity and facilitate the composting process.
+1. Separation: Separate corn starch plastics from other waste materials to ensure purity and facilitate the composting process.

-5. Humidity or Moisture Management: Ensure the compost pile maintains adequate moisture levels, like a wrung-out sponge.
-Too much water can cause anaerobic conditions, while too little can slow down decomposition.
-Ensure optimum moisture level regularly for fast and effective composting.
+5. Humidity Level: Ensure the compost pile shall have optimum moisture levels.
+Too much water can cause anaerobic conditions, while too little water can slow down the decomposition process.

-By following these steps, industries can effectively compost corn starch packaging materials, diverting organic waste from landfills, and contributing to a more sustainable waste management system.
+By following these steps, industries can effectively compost corn starch packaging materials, diverting organic waste materials from landfills.

-To ensure the biodegradability and compostability of corn starch-based plastic, several standardized tests and criteria are typically performed and assessed.
+To ensure the biodegradability and compostability of corn starch plastic, several standardized tests and criteria are performed.

 1. Biodegradability Tests

-These tests measure how well corn starch plastic decomposes by microbial activity into natural substances like carbon dioxide, water, and biomass.
-Standards include:
+These tests measure how well corn starch plastic decomposes by microbial activity into natural substances like carbon dioxide, water and biomass.

 ISO 14855 (Determination of the Ultimate Aerobic Biodegradability of Plastic Materials): Measures the breakdown of plastic under controlled composting conditions, tracking CO2 evolution.